4 Behavioral Strategies for Organizational Compliance

 3. Increase sanctionability by reducing overconfidence and overoptimism

 Compliant behavior is partly based on (intrinsic or extrinsic) motivation.
-Understanding what motivates employees to (mis)behave helps design adequate sanctions and efficiently promote compliance.
+Understanding what motivates employees to (mis)behave helps design adequate sanctions and efficiently promote organizational compliance.
 Sanctionability is hindered by overconfidence, overoptimism, sunk-cost fallacy, and risk aversion.

 One way to promote compliant behavior is to introduce variable rewards for good behavior.
 Rewards, financial or not, are more powerful when unpredictable.
 The advantage of rewarding behavior at an unpredictable interval is that the behavior continues even without a reward.